jundalisay/superb/content/en/research/poincare/time/part-1.md

-+++
+---
+title: Two Difficulties Regarding Time
+heading: Part 1
+date: 2021-09-28
-title=  "Two Difficulties Regarding Time" heading=  "Part 1 of The Measure of Time" date=  2021-09-28 image=  "/covers/time.jpg" description=  "As long as we do not go outside the domain of consciousness, the notion of time is relatively clear." linkb=  "/research/poincare/time" linkbtext=  "Index" linkf=  "/research/poincare/time/part-6" linkftext=  "Part 6" aliases= [
+description: As long as we do not go outside the domain of consciousness, the notion of time is relatively clear
-  "/research/poincare/part-1"
-]

-+++

-I
+image: "/covers/time.jpg"
+author: "H. Poincare"
+icon: /icons/poincare.jpg
+aliases:
+  /research/poincare/part-1
+---

 As long as we do not go outside the domain of consciousness, the notion of time is relatively clear.